Emil Werstler: Crown of Phantoms (2013)

-Departure from Chimaira, studio work, and live shows (2014-2016)
+Departure from Chimaira, studio work, and live shows (2014–2016)

 Werstler announced his departure from Chimaira on September 1, 2014, and a day later, four other members announced their departure as well.
 On September 3 the band announced their formal break-up, describing it as amicable.

 Werstler played a guest guitar solo on A Question of Perspective by Ron George in 2014.

 In November 2014, Metal Sucks included Werstler as No. 2 on a short-list of "five guitarists we'd be happy to see join Megadeth," underneath only former Megadeth member Marty Friedman.

 In early 2015 Nok Novum released a single, Shiryō featuring a guitar solo from Werstler.

 According to an interview in May, Werstler was nearing completion on his debut solo album.
 He described the album as an opportunity to avoid "compromising" on the final rendition of tracks in any way, and also stated it wouldn't be described as "guitar music" only.
 Stated Werstler, "I don't look at myself as just a guitar player - I've always stressed the importance of having an identity and writing music."

 Among other live appearances, in 2015 Werstler was a fill-in at a Brent Mason show, performing with Mason in Evansville, Indiana.
 In August, Works of Flesh released their album Plagued featuring a solo from Emil on the track "Paradise Lie".
-Emil made his final live appearance of 2015 opening for Deantoni Parks with electronic artist Chris Hunt on the 16th of December.
+Emil made his final live appearance of 2015 opening for Deantoni Parks with electronic artist Chris Hunt on December 16.
 In 2016 Emil contributed guitar work on Tomb by Chris Hunt and noise for Silver Planet by Kacie Marie and Chris Hunt.

-Col. Bruce Hampton, Verlorener, and Sunbelt Bliss (2017-2018)
+Col. Bruce Hampton, Verlorener, and Sunbelt Bliss (2017–2018)

-In May 2017 while playing for Col. Bruce Hampton's 70th birthday concert at the Fox Theatre in Atlanta, Georgia, Hampton suffered a massive heart attack and collapsed on stage, passing away shortly after.
+In May 2017 while playing for Col. Bruce Hampton's 70th birthday concert at the Fox Theatre in Atlanta, Georgia, Hampton suffered a massive heart attack and collapsed on stage, dying shortly after.

 In June 2017 Emil announced a crowdfunding campaign on Indiegogo for his upcoming solo project Verlorener.
 The project raised $14,883 in total.
 According to Emil, Verlorener "is a musical and visual identity created to facilitate my need to record and perform without compromise.
 This project is intended to be an ongoing effort to create a sound that is closer to what I intend to convey to the world."
 In February 2018 "Devil In The Room" premiered as an audio track.
 Verlorener was released on April 6, 2018, and a video was released shortly after.
 Emil also played on Ryan Knight's Sunbelt Bliss album that came out in 2018.